anttikon/junktroller/README.md

 # Junktroller

-Junktroller is service that:
+Junktroller is service that can:
-- Backups mongos
+- Backup mongo databases
-- Transfers backups to S3
+- Transfer backups to S3 bucket
-- Removes old backups from S3
+- Remove old backups from S3 bucket

 # Dev
 `yarn dev`